openath/athlib/docs/source/vocab.rst

 :Venue:  where a competition happens.
 Venues may be identified in databases, pinpointed by latitude and longitude, and described in different ways, but they are often re-used and so worth identifying.
 Venues might include `tracks`, and `courses` used for cross country or road.

 :Organisation:  Organisations include Clubs, National Governing Bodies or Federations, International Federations, Regional bodies, Leagues and more.
 Organisations can `affiliate` to each other.
 This is often recognised by the payment of a fee.
-Schools and Universities can also be supported, if they compete actively adn regularly.
+Schools and Universities can also be supported, if they compete actively and regularly.

 :Person:  We'll need to refer to people in their many roles:  athletes, coaches, officials, parents, managers and more.